jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 two types, the morphism.

 But what is a category?
-It is an algebraic structure defined on a collection of:
+A category C is an algebraic structure defined on a collection of:

- * objects.
- * morphisms.

- {Add details about id object and composition of morphisms}
+ * objects (denoted A, B, C, ...)
+ * morphism between a pair A,B denoted C(A,B)

+additionally, they must satsify:

+ * for each object A, there is an identity morphism.
+ * the morphisms are associative.
+ * for every object a,bc a binary operation called the _composition of morphisms_.

 Morphisms can be thought of as special functions between objects that perserves its structure satisfying associativity, composition and the existence of an